EveripediaNetwork/ep-contract/README.md

 - `name`: Name of the new pass type.
 - `maxTokens`: Total number of tokens in the pass.
 - `discount`: Discount amount (in percentage) to be deducted when buying the pass.
-Only the contract owner can call this function.
+Only the contract owner can call this function and only when the contract is not paused

-## `pausePassType()`
+## `togglePassTypeStatus()`
-Pauses a specific pass type.
+toggles the status of a specific pass type from paused to unpaused.
 - `passId`: ID of the pass type to be deactivated.
-Only the contract owner can call this function.
+Only the contract owner can call this function and only when the contract is not paused

 ## `mintNFT()`
 Mints an NFT of a particular pass type.
 - `passId`: ID of the pass type to mint.
 - `startTimestamp`: Time when the NFT subscription starts.
 - `endTimestamp`: Time when the NFT subscription ends.
+Can call this function  only when the contract is not paused

 ## `increaseEndTime()`
-Increases the subscription time of an NFT.
+Increases the EndTime time of an NFT.
 - `tokenId`: ID of the NFT whose time is to be increased.
 - `newEndTime`: New subscription end time for the NFT.
+Only when the contrasct is not paused can this function be called.

+## `withdrawEther()`
+Withdraws any amount of Ether held in the contract.
+Can only be called by the contract owner.

-## `withdraw()`
+## `withdrawIQ()`
-Withdraws any amount of IQ tokens and Ether held in the contract.
+Withdraws any amount of IQ tokens held in the contract.
 Can only be called by the contract owner.

 ## `getUserPassDetails()`
 Retrieves the details of an NFT owned by a specific user for a given pass type.